moead-framework/documentation/docs/documentation.rst

 --------------------------------------
 For the decomposition of the multi-objective problems, we need weight vectors.
 These weights are initialized by using a text file in the algorithm contructor with the parameter :code:`weight_file` and the parameter :code:`number_of_weight`.
-We propose some examples of weight files in this repository : https://github.com/moead-framework/data/tree/master/weights.
+We propose some examples of weight files in this repository: https://github.com/moead-framework/data/tree/master/weights.

 Aggregation function